CreativeBufferOfficial/dot_net_sample/README.md

 1. Clone the Project's repo on your local machine.
 2. Using the SampleProject.Database project (included with-in the application), Create a database on your machine.
 3. Replace the connection string in the appsettings.json file (to run code in Release mode (Ctrl+F5)) and appsettings.Development.json file (to run code in Debug mode (F5)) - file can be found under SampleProject.API project.
+4. Using Swagger you can execute and test the APIs.
+5. If someone having familarity with Postman, he/she can import the Postman Collection using the Sample Project.postman_collection.json (found in the project directory)

 # Contribute
 For any queries and suggestions, kindly raise a issue.